Grant Guilford: Controversies

 Students were also critical of the refusal to automatically upscale the grades of students in response to the stresses incurred during the COVID-19 epidemic or discount fees for international and domestic students studying on-line.
-Guilford acknowledged the pressure the combination of cost-cutting and increased workload had placed on staff and students during the pandemic but maintained it was important for the University not to ‘kick the can down the road’.
-He used a speech at the university's Christmas party in 2020 to announce that because insufficient staff had taken redundancy, “unfortunately, therefore, it’s looking increasingly likely that to fulfil our commitments to kaitiakitanga and intergenerational responsibility, we will be facing hard decisions early next year.”
+Guilford acknowledged the pressure the combination of cost-cutting and increased workload had placed on staff and students during the pandemic but maintained it was important for the university not to 'kick the can down the road'.
+He used a speech at the university's Christmas party in 2020 to announce that because insufficient staff had taken redundancy, "unfortunately, therefore, it's looking increasingly likely that to fulfil our commitments to kaitiakitanga and intergenerational responsibility, we will be facing hard decisions early next year."

 In 2020, the university was criticised following a decision to charge residents of the university's closed halls of residence a $150 per week fee once New Zealand moved to COVID-19 alert level three on 28 April 2020.
 Guilford responded to criticism with the explanation that the halls operate as a cost-recovery ancillary operation.
 He went on to say that without the hall fees being paid the university had to cross-subsidise the halls from the tuition revenue – disadvantaging the quality of the education of all students - or cut the costs of the halls which would mean staff losing their jobs.
 The proposed fee resulted in a student-led rent strike involving at least 1000 people.
 The university eventually relented on the decision to charge students and temporarily reinstated the fee waiver.

-In 2020, Guilford had to apologise to Minister of Education Chris Hipkins, after claiming the Minister was "missing in action" during the covid pandemic.
-Asked about Guilford's accusation by National Party Education spokesperson Hon.
-Nikki Kaye, Hipkins told Parliament, "In fact, after the vice-chancellor of Victoria University made that comment, many other vice-chancellors contacted me to make it clear that that was not their view, and I have subsequently received an apology from the vice-chancellor of Victoria University."